Grief Workshop

 Most of us don't know how to do this or do this in a way where we are not drowning in the feelings.
 Our grief workshops are designed to help people feel their pain in a safe, supportive way.
 In this way, the feelings can evolve.

 Elizabeth Kubler-Ross called this "externalizing feelings."
-Once we've expressed our emotional pain, whether it is grief. anger, fear, or another feeling, it can evolve.
+Feelings can evolve once we've expressed our emotional pain, whether it is grief, anger, fear, or another feeling.

 It changes, and we change.
 We grow as we feel our feelings.
 We return to the present moment with more capacity to feel and live.